phastyr/Phastyr/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on repo of my knowledge and database of useful tips and tricks for IT and life hacks

+piotrf

 <!--
 **phastyr/Phastyr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.